Saudi, Bahrain add Iran's Revolutionary Guards to terrorism lists

 Trump said the deal did not address Iran’s ballistic missile program, its nuclear activities beyond 2025 or its role in regional conflicts.

-Saudi Arabia welcomed Trump’s decision and said it would work with the United States to address Iran’s support of militant groups in the region and its ballistic missile program that is run by the Revolutionary Guards.
+Saudi Arabia welcomed Trump’s decision and said it would work with the United States to address Iran’s support of militant groups in the region and its ballistic missile program, run by the Revolutionary Guards.

-Reporting by Tuqa Khalid and Bozorgmehr Sharafedin; Editing by Andrew Roche and Helen Popper
+Reporting by Tuqa Khalid and Bozorgmehr Sharafedin; Editing by Andrew Roche